Envy-Free Cake-Cutting for Four Agents: An Efficient Algorithm for Four Monotone Agents

 \subsection{The Algorithm}

 Consider four agents with valuation functions $v_1,v_2,v_3,v_4$ that are monotone and $1$-Lipschitz continuous.
 In this section we present an algorithm that computes an $\eps$-envy-free allocation using $O(\log^3(1/\eps))$ value queries.
-Using the preprocessing construction presented in the previous section, we can also assume that the valuations are $\eps$-strongly-hungry and piecewise linear on the $\eps$-grid.
+Using the preprocessing construction presented in the previous section, we also assume that the valuations are $\eps$-strongly-hungry and piecewise linear on the $\eps$-grid.

-\paragraph*{\textbf{The Invariant.}} We briefly recall the invariant defined in the previous section.
-A division of the cake into four pieces satisfies the invariant if at least one of the following two conditions holds: \begin{description} \item[Condition A:] Agent 1 is indifferent between its three favorite pieces, and the remaining piece is (weakly) preferred by (at least) two of the three other agents. \item[Condition B:] Agent 1 is indifferent between its two favorite pieces, and the two remaining pieces are each (weakly) preferred by (at least) two of the three other agents. \end{description} We say that ``Condition A (resp.~B) holds at value $\val$'' if there exists a division of the cake for which Condition A (resp.~B) holds, and in which Agent 1 has value $\val$ for its favorite pieces.
+\paragraph*{\textbf{Critical divisions.}} We briefly recall the following definition.
+A division of the cake into four pieces is \emph{critical} if at least one of the following two conditions holds: \begin{description} \item[Condition A:] Agent 1 is indifferent between its three favorite pieces, and the remaining piece is (weakly) preferred by (at least) two of the three other agents. \item[Condition B:] Agent 1 is indifferent between its two favorite pieces, and the two remaining pieces are each (weakly) preferred by (at least) two of the three other agents. \end{description} We say that ``Condition A (resp.~B) holds at value $\val$'' if there exists a division of the cake for which Condition A (resp.~B) holds, and in which Agent 1 has value $\val$ for its favorite pieces.
+Similarly, we say that ``there exists a critical division at value $\alpha$'', if there exists a critical division where Agent 1 has value $\alpha$ for its favorite pieces.
 For a more formal definition of the two conditions, see the previous section.

 \paragraph*{\textbf{The Algorithm.}}